 Before any purchase, I ask myself one question.
 Do I really need this?
 If I already have something at home that could do the job then, the answer is probably no. If the answer is yes, then I check to see if what I’m buying is the most sustainable option in terms of materials, life-cycle (what happens at the end of its life) and quality.
 This simple check has saved me from making lots of purchasing mistakes and helped me to differentiate between ‘want’ and ‘need’.
 Let’s face it there are only so many breadboards one family needs.

 Why is this important?
 Roughly 40% of our carbon footprint is created from the items we buy on a daily basis.
 To put this another way our consumer choices are directly contributing to nearly half of our total annual carbon footprint.
-Small changes we make really do add up.
+Small changes we make really do add up to living a more eco friendly lifestyle.
 Here is a great link if you’re looking for some more tips for sustainable living.

 2. Baby Care & Sustainable Living